 UPDATE: On December 9th, one of Bentinho’s long time, very devoted students, Brent Wilkins, committed suicide by jumping off a cliff near the Midgley Bridge in Sedona, AZ.
 See full coverage.
 On December 18thBentinho Massaro fled Sedona and went into hiding.

-[Be Scofield is the most prominent journalist in the world exposing cults and abusive gurus.
-In 2018 alone, her articles received almost 1 million views.
-Stories based on her work have appeared on The Guardian, The Daily Mail, VICE, Playboy, CNN, CBC, New Zealand Herald, Die Zeit and more.]
+[Be Scofield is a prominent journalist exposing cults and abusive gurus.
+Stories based on her work have appeared on Dr. Phil, The Guardian, The Daily Mail, VICE, Playboy, CNN, CBC, New Zealand Herald, Die Zeit and more.]

 Written by Be Scofield, M.Div / Represented byUnited Talent Agency / Author contact: firstname.lastname@example.org